alcohol-freeWhisky/GPR-Precipitation-with-Oscillations-2024summer/README.md

 3. **CMIP5**: Contains code for working with precipitation data from the CMIP5 climate model outputs.
 This directory represents previous work, where GPR was applied to predict long-term trends.

 4. **CMIP6**: Contains the primary code for working with real-world precipitation data from the CMIP6 climate model outputs.
-The focus of the project is on applying GPR to predict both short-term and long-term precipitation oscillations, using the most up-to-date data from CMIP6.
+The focus of the project is on applying GPR to predict both short-term and mid-term precipitation oscillations, using the most up-to-date data from CMIP6.

 5. **data**: This folder holds all datasets used in the project, including middle-range synthetic data, real-world data from CMIP5, CMIP6, and the ENSO index.